-5.3.1 CNAs MUST ensure that a public reference exists on the internet before or concurrently with the publication of the corresponding CVE Record.
-A CVE Record MUST NOT be the first Public Disclosure of a Vulnerability.

-- 5.3.1.1 If a CNA publishes advisories or other information about Vulnerabilities as described in $\underline{4.5.2}$ , that information SHOULD also meet the public references requirements in $\underline{5.3}$ and MAY be used as a public reference (see $\underline{4.5.2.1}$ ). - 5.3.1.2 If multiple public references exist, CNAs MUST include the most freely available public reference in the CVE Record. - 5.3.2 CNAs SHOULD consider the long-term availability of public references, for example, by submitting references to archival services such as the Internet Archive or other mechanisms determined by the CVE Program. - 5.3.3 A CVE Record MUST have at least one public reference that: - 5.3.3.1 SHOULD NOT require registration or login, and - 5.3.3.2 SHOULD NOT impose terms of use or service that restrict general-purpose use of the information or contradict the CVE Program Terms of Use, and - 5.3.3.3 MUST contain information about the specific Vulnerability, and - 5.3.3.4 MUST provide the minimum information required to support the content of the CVE Record (see 5.1).
+- 5.3.1 CNAs MUST ensure that a public reference exists on the internet before or concurrently with the publication of the corresponding CVE Record.
+A CVE Record MUST NOT be the first Public Disclosure of a Vulnerability. - 5.3.1.1 If a CNA publishes advisories or other information about Vulnerabilities as described in 4.5.2, that information SHOULD also meet the public references requirements in 5.3 and MAY be used as a public reference (see 4.5.2.1). - 5.3.1.2 If multiple public references exist, CNAs MUST include the most freely available public reference in the CVE Record. - 5.3.2 CNAs SHOULD consider the long-term availability of public references, for example, by submitting references to archival services such as the Internet Archive or other mechanisms determined by the CVE Program. - 5.3.3 A CVE Record MUST have at least one public reference that: - 5.3.3.1 SHOULD NOT require registration or login. - 5.3.3.2 SHOULD NOT impose terms of use or service that restrict general-purpose use of the information or contradict the CVE Program Terms of Use. - 5.3.3.3 MUST contain information about the specific Vulnerability. - 5.3.3.4 MUST provide the minimum information required to support the content of the CVE Record (see 5.1). - 5.3.3.5 MUST NOT be a reference to the CVE Record itself.